Sei4or/QuickVoice/README.md

 # QuickVoice

-QuickVoice allows QuickChats to be played to your ears straight from the chat!
+QuickVoice allows QuickChats to be played in your ears straight from the chat!

 ![QuickVoice Banner](banner.png)